nexical/doc-drift/docs/configuration.md

 # Configuration

-`doc-drift` is configured via a `.doc-drift.yaml` file in the root of your project.
+`docgap` is configured via a `.docgap.yaml` file in the root of your project.
 This file defines which documentation files correspond to which source files and sets global analysis rules.

 ## Example